not-ryan-ning/Student-Organizer/README.md

 With the Student Organizer, you can:
 1. Manage student and year group portfolios, storing data such as grades, allergies, birthdates, etc.
-2. Create visualizations birthdates on a calendar and grades for a class group in a table.
+2. Create visualizations and schedule birthdates on a calendar and grades for a class group in a table.
 3. Search and retrieve student information based on any data stored.

 ### Running the Program